MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2013

-The Test-MigrationServerAvailability cmdlet verifies that you can communicate with the on-premises mail server that houses the mailbox data that you want to migrate to cloud-based mailboxes.
-When you run this cmdlet, you must specify the migration type.
-You can specify whether to communicate with an IMAP server or with an Exchange server.

-For an IMAP migration, this cmdlet uses the server's fully qualified domain name (FQDN) and a port number to verify the connection.
-If the verification is successful, use the same connection settings when you create a migration request with the New-MigrationBatch cmdlet.

-For an Exchange migration, this cmdlet uses one of the following settings to communicate with the on-premises server:

-- For Exchange 2003, it uses the server's FQDN and credentials for an administrator account that can access the server.

-- For Exchange Server 2007 and later versions, you can connect using the Autodiscover service and the email address of an administrator account that can access the server.

-If the verification is successful, you can use the same settings to create a migration endpoint.
-For more information, see:

-- New-MigrationEndpoint

-- New-MigrationBatch

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Mailbox Move and Migration Permissions" section in the Recipients Permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 The Test-MigrationServerAvailability cmdlet verifies that you can communicate with the on-premises mail server that houses the mailbox data that you want to migrate to cloud-based mailboxes.
 When you run this cmdlet, you must specify the migration type.
 You can specify whether to communicate with an IMAP server or with an Exchange server.

 For an IMAP migration, this cmdlet uses the server's fully qualified domain name (FQDN) and a port number to verify the connection.
 If the verification is successful, use the same connection settings when you create a migration request with the New-MigrationBatch cmdlet.